phpete1/phpete-tall-stack/README.md

 If you fancy testing on macOS and Windows, submit a pull-request with the instructions and I'll even buy you a coffee.

 Happy coding ;)

+> "...For the LORD sees not as man sees: man looks on the outward appearance, but the LORD looks on the heart.”
+1 Samuel 16:7